mpenet/hayt/README.md

 Hayt is an attempt to allow the existing and future clients to share this, provide a simple but extensible base to build upon.

-Our goals from the start were to be feature complete (up to CQL v3.0.3), idiomatic, well tested, and performant.
+The goals from the start were to be feature complete (up to CQL v3.0.3), idiomatic, well tested, and performant.

 There are already 3 libraries that use Hayt: